-- 2014 PNAS study: pot users have shrunken brains and lower IQ
+- 2014 study: in PNAS, pot users have shrunken brains and lower IQ

-- A large 2014 study in Lancet shows high schoolers 63% less likely to graduate, 8-fold increased odds of using other illegal drugs, and 7-fold increased likelihood of attempted suicide
+- 2014 study: large Lancet study shows high schoolers 63% less likely to graduate, 8-fold increased odds of using other illegal drugs, and 7-fold increased likelihood of attempted suicide

 - A Nursing Mother Smoking Marijuana Passes the Drug to Her Child

 - Habitual Marijuana Use Strongly Associated with Car Crash Injury

 - Smoking Marijuana Doubles the Risk of Fatal Accidents

 - Marijuana Smoke Contains Higher Levels of Certain Toxins than Tobacco Smoke

 - Marijuana Smoker Face Rapid Lung Destruction: As much as 20 Years Ahead of Tobacco Smokers

 - Impact On Lungs of One Cannabis Joint Equal to Up To Five Cigarettes